jun7/wyeb/README.md

 wyeb is inspired from dwb and luakit, so basically usage is similar to those.

 - Editable main page.
 It is a markdown text and contains bookmarks. **e** key opens it by editor.
-- Settings per URI matched regular expression.
-And Ctrl + i/s switch setting set can be edited.
+- Settings per URI matched regular expression. **e** on a page adds URI to conf and opens.
+And another thing, Ctrl + i/s switch setting set can be edited.
 - Open actions.
 Most of actions assigned to keys are also can be accessed by shell.
 For example, context-menu items we added are just shell scripts.
 - Suffix. 'wyeb X "" ""' spawns a process using different dirs added the suffix 'X' for all data.